mamcer/mamcer.github.io/_posts/2022-03-05-the-manager-path.md

 ![my-precious](https://cdna.artstation.com/p/assets/images/images/007/415/052/large/renita-alcordo-ahhhhh-2.jpg)
 > credits: [https://www.artstation.com/artwork/ldZoz](https://www.artstation.com/artwork/ldZoz)

 Well, maybe gollum is an exaggeration.
-But we will work every day, face challenges and share hard work to meet our goals together
+But we will work every day, face challenges and share hard work loads to meet our goals together

 You should spend an appropiate and continuous time building the team, looking for and hiring new team members, understanding interests, strong points, areas of improvement and grow interests.
 Teaching but most important, learning from your team and growing togheter